 Below we compare our screened Floquet Hamiltonian~(\ref{eq.main-result}) with an alternative method using the Matsubara formalism, where we construct Feynman diagrams in the laser-rotating frame.
 We move to the laser-rotating frame by applying the following unitary transformation to the full driven Hamiltonian (\ref{eq.H_tot}), $H(t) \to U_{t} H(t) U_{t}^{\dag} + i\hbar (\partial_{t} U_{t})U^{\dag}_{t}$, and $\vert\psi\rangle_{t} \to U_{t}\vert\psi\rangle_{t}$, where

 Then, after discarding the counter-rotating terms (i.e applying the RWA in the laser-matter interaction), the dipolar Hamiltonian becomes static in the rotating frame,

 We next apply the usual Feynman diagrammatic approach to this Hamiltonian to study its effective low-energy response.
 We will sum over a series of Feynman diagrams in the irreducible two-particle vertex, which in the static limit gives the equivalent result to Eq.~(\ref{renormalised-denominator}).
-As shown in Fig.~(\ref{fig:single-particle-propagator}), the electron and hole propagators in the Hamiltonian~(\ref{H_Dip_r}) are first dressed by the Hartree terms.
+As shown in Fig.~\ref{fig:single-particle-propagator}, the electron and hole propagators in the Hamiltonian~(\ref{H_Dip_r}) are first dressed by the Hartree terms.
 The dressed propagators for the lower- and upper-band respectively read

-where the Fermionic Matsubara Frequency is defined as $q_n = \frac{(2n+1)\pi}{\beta}$ for all integer $n \in (-\infty,\infty)$.
+where the fermionic Matsubara Frequency is defined as $q_n = \frac{(2n+1)\pi}{\beta}$ for all integer $n \in (-\infty,\infty)$.
 At low temperature we assume $\beta\to\infty$.
 The asymmetry between $\mathcal{G}_{1}$ and $\mathcal{G}_{2}$ arises from the fact that the upper-band is empty, so that $\nu_{2,s}=0$.
 The Fock self-energy disappears in these single particle propagators, because we only consider on-site electron-electron interactions.

 The effective attraction between the screened electrons and holes, represented by the so-called GRPA polarisation diagrams \cite{PhysRevB.40.3802}, are shown in Fig.~\ref{fig:renormalisation-by-T}.
-All of these diagrams contain a polarization bubble~\cite{PhysRevB.80.174401} with an inter-band electron-hole t-matrix~\cite{zimmermann1985mass}, as shown in Fig.~\ref{fig:particle-hole-transfer-matrix}.
+All of these diagrams contain an opened polarization bubble~\cite{PhysRevB.80.174401} with an inter-band electron-hole t-matrix~\cite{zimmermann1985mass}, as shown in Fig.~\ref{fig:particle-hole-transfer-matrix}.
 It reads \begin{widetext}

 \end{widetext} where the Fermi distribution function is defined as $n_F(x) \equiv 1/(1+\exp(\beta x))$.
 In the third line, a geometric series similar to the infinite sum in Eq.~(\ref{k-space-GRPA-collection}) appears.
 Note that in the non-interacting model where $U_{12}\to0$, this electron-hole t-matrix reduces to unity $T\to1$, which is understood as a two-particle delta function (for both the upper-band electron line and the lower-band hole line).
 Meanwhile, note that when the exciton resonance requirement (\ref{exciton-resonance}) is fulfilled, it diverges, $T\to\infty$.